 It does indeed seem possible that Persian losses in Media were considerable, and the encircled Romans near the Euphrates may have taken quite a few enemies with them to Hades, but in the end the Romans were the true losers of this war.
 Alexander immediately mobilised new troops and prepared for an invasion that did not come.
 Artaxerxes for the next few years decided to focus on consolidating his power in his home country.
-But he had not forgotten his ambitions to win back former Persian territories.
+But he had certainly not forgotten his expansionist ambitions.

 – Adrian Goldsworthy, The Fall of the West, p.
 88-91.